AntonMoustache/handbooks/developers-handbook.md

 Often](http://blog.codinghorror.com/check-in-early-check-in-often/)**

 The GitHub News Feed is in some ways the news feed of our company.
-Don’t work in a vacuum, **if the code isn't checked into source control, it doesn't exist.**
+Don’t work in a vacuum, **if the code isn’t checked into source control, it doesn’t exist.**

-There's a big difference between broken code and incomplete code.
+There’s a big difference between broken code and incomplete code.
 If your code is incomplete [work in a branch](http://jonrohan.codes/fieldnotes/dead-simple-git-workflow-for-agile-teams/), nobody is going to judge your work.
 Incomplete code shows progress, thinking